-Interpolated Data Value: This register shows the Data Value based on the Central System Time and the sensor's velocity data.
-It is not necessary to use this feature if you are only interested in reading the Data Value and Velocity directly from the sensor.

-Actual SSI Value: This register shows the unmodified data from the sensor.
-This value is useful for detecting any error or status bits that may be included in the data stream.
-Bit 0 in this word represents the Least Significant bit of data from the sensor.
-That is, bit 0 is the last bit of data transferred from the sensor to the module.
+- Interpolated Data Value: This register shows the Data Value based on the Central System Time and the sensor's velocity data.
+It is not necessary to use this feature if you are only interested in reading the Data Value and Velocity directly from the sensor. - Actual SSI Data: The Actual SSI Data is the unmodified data as it is received directly from the sensor.
+That is, before any offset, scalars, or data conversion operations are performed.
+This data is reported to allow you to detect any error or status bits that your sensor may place in the data stream.